smoketurner/dropwizard-zipkin/README.md

   servicePort: 8080

   # Optional properties
-  # Span collector to use (scribe, logging, or empty)
+  # Span collector to use (scribe, logging, http, kafka or empty)
-  collector: scribe
+  collector: http
-  # If using the scribe collector, provide the scribe endpoint
+  # If using the scribe or http collector, provide the endpoint
-  endpoint: 127.0.0.1:9410
+  endpoint: 127.0.0.1:9411
+  # If using the kafka collector, provide the Kafka bootstrap servers
+  bootstrapServers: 127.0.0.1:9092;10.0.1.1:9092
 ```

 Example Application